Telmar acquires Helixa. Reach out to your Telmar rep for new and enhanced insights.

 • your right to rectification – you have the right to ask us to rectify personal data you think is inaccurate.
 You also have the right to ask us to complete information you think is incomplete;

-• your right to erasure – you have the right to ask us to erase your personal data in certain circumstances;
+• your right to erasure – you have the right to ask us to erase or delete your personal data in certain circumstances;

 • your right to restriction of processing – you have the right to ask us to restrict the processing of your personal data in certain circumstances;

-• your right to data portability – you have the right to ask that we transfer your personal data you gave us to another organisation, or to you, in certain circumstances.
+• your right to data portability – you have the right to ask that we transfer your personal data you gave us to another organisation, or to you, in certain circumstances; and

 You are not required to pay any charge for exercising your rights.
 If you do make a request, we will respond to you within one month.
 Please contact us by email at privacy@telmar.com.